sanaai-health/sana-ai-legal/privacy-policy.md

 ## Children's Privacy

-Capy AI is not intended for children under 13.
+Sana AI is not intended for children under 13.
 We do not knowingly collect data from children.
 If you believe we have inadvertently collected information from a child under 13, please contact us immediately.

 ## International Users and Compliance